ddeliopoulos/CSC496-Team-Cloud-Project-DA/Documentation.md

 We will use ClodLab and OpenStack to make instance of an image and specify Security groups.

 All related documentation will be added in our GitHub repository.
+Tomcat was replaced with Apache2 in the picture below.

 ![Diagramn](https://i.imgur.com/I2lcsvK.png)